|Founded||Founded in 1959 by King Satan in or near North Lawndale|

 Many of Pilsen gangs have tried to conquer turf west of Ashland Ave but are often met with bullets and beatings which would then cause them to determine their conquest just was not worth the cost.
 The only gang that was ever able to contend west of Ashland in this area on 18th Street is the Bishops.

-In the 1980s and first half of the 1990s the SDs had spread into many Chicago land suburbs especially the suburb of Cicero, IL.
+In the 1980s and first half of the 1990s the SDs had spread into many Chicago land suburbs especially the suburb of Cicero, IL in 1992.
+Bobby D and Wakko D brought SDs to Cicero in 1992.
 The SDs opened up in Westmont, Downers Grove, Aurora, Bridgeview, Waukegan, West Chicago, Rockford, Kankakee, Calumet City, Berwyn and Blue Island just to name some.
 The Downers Grove, Westmont and Romeoville suburbs only lasted about 1987 to 1993 but for the many others I listed they either went strong for a while or are still going strong today.
 It was at this point in time when the SDs started to make new enemies due to colonizing other neighborhoods, enemies such as the Saints, Noble Knights, 12th Street Players, T.A.P Boyz and more Vice Lord factions.

 In the year 1988, the Satan Disciples converted a portion of a Bridgeport neighborhood gang called the “Mighty Projects” into SDs and that brought the SDs 32nd and Lituanica in the Bridgeport Homes projects.